Frequently Asked Questions

 No. Samueli Academy, like all charter schools, is a free public school.

 Absolutely!
-Samueli Academy has a maximum of 120 students per grade level (for a total of 480 school-wide).
-When more than 120 students apply in a given year, a lottery will be utilized to determine admission.
+Samueli Academy has a maximum of 125 students per grade level, grades 7-12 (for a total of 775 school-wide).
+When more than 125 students apply in a given year, a lottery will be utilized to determine admission.
 A waiting list will then be established.
-Click here for more information.

 Why should I send my child to Samueli Academy instead of the traditional public school district in which I reside?